FranciscoMoretti/site/content/code-tips/few-function-arguments.md

 **Use Few Function Arguments**: Reduce the number of function arguments to enhance testability and simplify handling.

 Functions with fewer arguments are generally easier to understand and maintain.
-Testing complexity increases with many arguments due to the need for values in multiple test cases.
+Testing complexity increases with many arguments due to the need for value combinations.
 By minimizing the number of function arguments, you can improve code readability and reduce complexity.

 ### 🛠️ How to Apply
 - **Break down complex functions**: If a function has too many arguments, consider breaking it down into smaller functions with fewer arguments. 🧩